‘Teen Mom 2’ Star Javi Marroquin Reveals The Sex Of His Unborn Baby

 According to a July 15 report by Radar Online, Javi Marroquin and Lauren Comeau held a gender reveal party over the weekend and found out if they were having a baby girl or a baby boy.
 The couple held a fun party in their yard before finally revealing that they were going to have a baby boy.

 The couple, who announced that they were expecting back in May, held the party at Javi’s home in Delaware.
 In the backyard of the home a big sign the read “Girl or Boy?” decorated the yard, and included a soccer ball.
-As many Teen Mom 2 fans know, Javi is an avid soccer fan, and have coached his son, Lincoln, and his former step-son, Isaac, on their own soccer teams.
+As many Teen Mom 2 fans know, Javi is an avid soccer fan, and has coached his son, Lincoln, and his former step-son, Isaac, on their own soccer teams.
 Balloons were also seen decorating the party over the weekend.

 Javi donned a blue shirt for the party, while his pregnant girlfriend, Lauren Comeau, wore a pink shirt.
 As many Teen Mom 2 viewers already know, Javi currently has a son with his former wife, Kailyn Lowry, but this will be the first child for Lauren.
 Marroquin’s son, Lincoln, donned a gray shirt that read “Big Brother” and was seen playing in the yard at the party.